 ProLabs Technology Solutions Expert Ambroise Thirion explains 200G & 400G

 When connections are leased, the cost of a physical fiber expansion may be prohibitive.
 You may also be confronted with lack of availability and long lead times.
 Some suppliers offer “deployment priority” but this often comes at a high price.
 To top it all, some suppliers may even charge excess construction charges if there is no or restricted capacity.

-If you own your own fibre assets, you may be confronted with the practical aspects of the additional infrastructure deployment.
-A number of years ago, a single fibre pair looked more than sufficient in terms of capacity, many direct burial cables with a limited number of fibre pairs were used.
+If you own your own fiber assets, you may be confronted with the practical aspects of the additional infrastructure deployment.
+A number of years ago, a single fiber pair looked more than sufficient in terms of capacity, many direct burial cables with a limited number of fiber pairs were used.

 Adding capacity here means re-trenching which may be expensive, disruptive and is often subject to road traffic management and way-leave agreements.
 Likewise with ducted systems, these are often lacking accessibility, may have collapsed over time or are often overfilled already.